xlladdins/xll/docs/Excel4MacrosA-D.md

 **Related Functions**

-APPLY.NAMES   Replaces references and values with their corresponding names
+APPLY.NAMES&nbsp;&nbsp;&nbsp;Replaces references and values with their corresponding names

-DEFINE.NAME   Defines a name on the active sheet or macro sheet
+DEFINE.NAME&nbsp;&nbsp;&nbsp;Defines a name on the active sheet or macro sheet

-DELETE.NAME   Deletes a name
+DELETE.NAME&nbsp;&nbsp;&nbsp;Deletes a name

-FORMULA.GOTO   Selects a named area or reference on any open workbook
+FORMULA.GOTO&nbsp;&nbsp;&nbsp;Selects a named area or reference on any open workbook

 Return to [top](#A)